-The loss of HSBC’s German business during the war was partially counterbalanced by the growth of other profitable activities during the war.
-For instance, HSBC helped the British government to coordinate the shipment of guns from China to Europe (Addis Diary, 15 September 1915) and helped the government to obtain silver from India (Addis Diary, 2 March 1916).
-Although the bank’s motives for entering into these transactions, which were highly profitable, were doubtless essentially commercial, such war-related activities helped to dispel lingering suggestions about its loyalty.
-Similarly, HSBC’s London office promised the British government that it would encourage wealthy Chinese individuals to invest in British war bonds, although the bank’s manager in Asia was certain that few Chinese merchants would actually purchase British war bonds (Stephen to Hillier, 3 March 1917).
-However, going through the motions of trying to market the bonds in China helped the bank to build up badly-needed political capital in London.
-The bank’s managers increasingly recognized that there would not be a return to laissez-faire at the end of the war, as the role of the state in the economy had been ratcheted upwards.
-In discussing the Bank of England’s decision to prohibit British banks from exporting bullion from China to the United States, one HSBC executive predicted that “we shall have to contend with Government interference of this kind after the war- they will probably recommend to us to confine our business within certain channels...”
-(Stephen to Stabb, 16 August 1916).
-Given that HSBC managers expected that international banking in the post-war era was going to be far more politicized than it had been before 1914, currying favour in Whitehall became increasingly important even if this came at the cost of some of the bank’s financial capital.
+The First World War destroyed much of HSBC’s value (see Table 1).
+The fact HSBC survived the war and was even able to continue generating profits (see Jones, 1993, Appendix 5) suggests that its managers successfully responded to the erosion of the bank’s legitimacy in Britain.
+HSBC performed a number of important services for the British government.
+For instance, HSBC helped the British government to obtain guns from China to Europe (Addis Diary, 15 September 1915) and silver from India (Addis Diary, 2 March 1916).
+Although the bank’s motives for entering into these transactions was partly the pursuit of profit, such war-related activities helped to dispel lingering suggestions about its loyalty.
+Similarly, HSBC’s headquarters built up goodwill in Whitehall by promising to encourage wealthy Chinese individuals to invest in British war bonds.
+The bank’s managers suspected that few of these bonds would be sold and that commission income would thus be negligible (Stephen to Hillier, 3 March 1917).
+However, going through the motions of trying to market the bonds in China was politically expedient in view of the attacks on the bank in London.

-The First Word War eroded much of HSBC’s value (see Table 1).
-HSBC managed to survive and even remain profitable during the First World War (Jones, 1993, Appendix 5) despite a sudden and dramatic change in the international business environment and the ongoing disorder in China related to the 1911 revolution.
 Judged by the metric of shareholder value, HSBC financial performance in wartime was superior to that of many other firms traded on the Shanghai exchange (see Table 3 ).
-The bank’s comparatively good performance stemmed, in part, from its capacity to preserve its legitimacy in the eyes of key stakeholders.
+The bank’s comparatively good performance stemmed, in part, from the actions it took to bolster its legitimacy in the eyes of key stakeholders.

 TABLES 1 & 2 TO BE INSERTED HERE